RaveNewt/RaveNewt/README.md

 👋 Hello...
 My full name is Ihsanulisra Maulana.
 You can call me Ihsan.
-I am an Information Technology from President University with a GPA of 3.73 in semester 5.
+I am an Information Technology from President University with a GPA of 3.75 in semester 6.
+A creative person also quickly adapts to the work environment.
+Have expertise in collaboration with teams.
+Also, have the skills to motivate people.
+Active in learning skills for digital and technological needs that continue to develop.
 I am very passionate about mobile and website technology using Javascript.
 Currently I am learning Next Js for designing web.
 See on my progress.

 ## Languages and tools:
-- Html, css, boostrap
+- Html, css, Javascript
+- Bootstrap
-- Pure JavaScript
+- React Js
 - GIT & GITHUB
 - Express Js
 - python